FAQ

 Q: When can I register?

-Q: What do I need to register?
+Q: How and what do I need to register?

 Q: I am on the wait-list for registration, what should I do?